-When considering a change, variation or review of a regional or district plan, local authorities must give effect to Te Mana o te Wai, and particular regard shall be given to:
+When considering a change, variation or review of a regional or district plan that relates to urban development, local authorities the regional council must give effect to Te Mana o te Wai, and particular regard shall be given to have regard to:

-- (a) climate change impacts on community drinking water supplies and group drinking water supplies, including water availability and demand and the potential for saline intrusion into aquifers; - (b) demand from future population projections;

-- (c) development of future water sources, storage, treatment and reticulation; and - (d) an integrated approach, ki uta ki tai, in the protection of existing and future water sources.
+- (a) climate change impacts on community drinking water supplies and group drinking water supplies, including water availability and demand and the potential for saline intrusion into aquifers; - (b) demand from future population projections; - (c) development of future water sources, storage, treatment and reticulation; and - (d) an integrated approach, ki uta ki tai, in the protection of existing and future water sources.

-Policy FW.5 requires water supply planning to adequately considered including the impacts of climate change and new urban development.
+Policy FW.5 requires water supply planning to adequately considered including the impacts of climate change and new urban development urban development.